-The results of analysis revealed that several demographic factors including age, education, and skills were identified critical determinants, with younger individuals, low education levels, and diverse skills set being more likely to embark on selfemployment ventures.
-Intriguingly, the findings also revealed that many young entrepreneurs in Bujumbura initiated their ventures without prior experience, suggesting a culture of openness to self-employment among the youth.
+The study concludes that several demographic factors, including age, education, and skills, are critical determinants of youth self-employment.
+In addition, youths with low education levels and diverse skill sets are more likely to embark on self-employment ventures.
+Intriguingly, the study also concludes that many young entrepreneurs in Bujumbura-Mairie initiated their ventures without prior experience, suggesting a culture of openness to self-employment among the youth.
 Moreover, it is notable that a substantial portion of self-employed youths opted for formal business operations, indicating a commendable recognition of the importance of regulatory compliance and government acknowledgement in their self-employment endeavours.

-Socio-economic factors emerged as another influential category in determining youth self-employment.
+Furthermore, socio-economic factors emerged as another influential category in determining youth self-employment.
 Access to financial resources and social networks played a substantial role.
 The lack of sufficient financial resources was found to be a significant obstacle to self-employment.
-Conversely, the influence of family background on selfemployment was somewhat paradoxical with some instances of family support facilitating self-employment endeavours, while others hindered them.
-These complex socio-economic dynamics underline the importance of tailored support mechanisms of aspiring young entrepreneurs.
+Conversely, the influence of family background on self-employment was somewhat paradoxical, with some instances of family support facilitating self-employment endeavours while others hindered them.
+These complex socio-economic dynamics underline the importance of tailored support mechanisms for aspiring young entrepreneurs.

 The study highlighted the prominence of psychological factors in the decision-making process of youth self-employment.
-The need for achievement emerged as a prominent driving force behind self-employment, emphasizing the aspirational nature of young self-employed in Bujumbura.
-However, it's noteworthy that factors such as entrepreneurial intention and risk aversion did not exhibit significant influence, suggesting that while the desire to achieve is a compelling motivator, other psychological factors play a more nuanced role in self-employment decisions.
+The need for achievement emerged as a prominent driving force behind self-employment, emphasizing the aspirational nature of young self-employed people in Bujumbura-Mairie.
+However, it is noteworthy that factors such as entrepreneurial intention and risk aversion did not exhibit significant influence, suggesting that while the desire to achieve is a compelling motivator, other psychological factors play a more nuanced role in self-employment decisions.